shadowmint/ue4-bash-scripts/README.md

 ## commands

+### editor.sh

+Open the editor

+### open.sh Foo

-- Open a project in the editor: open.sh Foo
+Open the project Foo in the projects directory in the editor.

-- Build a project on the command line: build.sh Foo
+### build.sh Foo

+Build the FooEditor target for project Foo in the projects directory.